-Political data scientist is that the field is constantly changing and evolving, so practitioners must be willing to learn new skills and keep up with new technologies continuously.
+Political data scientist is that the field is constantly changing and evolving, so practitioners must be willing to learn new skills and continuously keep up with new technologies.

 The political data scientist field is relatively new, so these professionals only sometimes have a clear career path or job market.